stangeor/USA-Regional-Sales-Analysis/README.md

 Led end-to-end regional sales analytics, including data ingestion, data cleaning, exploratory analysis, and development of executive dashboards.

-Transformed raw transactional data into actionable insights that improved regional sales performance.
+Converted raw transactional data into actionable insights that drove improvements in regional sales performance.

 Leveraged Python for data ingestion and validation, and BI tools for executive reporting and interactive analysis.